-25. BOARD OF DIRECTORS - QUALIFICATION FOR APPOINTMENT AS A NON-EXECUTIVE DIRECTOR
+25. BOARD OF DIRECTORS - QUALIFICATION FOR APPOINTMENT AS A NON-EXECUTIVE DIRECTOR INCLUDING ASSOCIATE NON-EXECUTIVE DIRECTORS

-A person may be appointed as a Non-Executive Director only if:
+A person may be appointed as a Non-Executive Director or an Associate Non-Executive Director only if:

 - 25.1 they are a Member of the Public Constituency, or - 25.2 they are a Member of the Service Users, and Carers' Constituency, and - 25.3 where any of the Trust's hospitals includes a medical or dental school provided by a university, they exercise functions for the purposes of that university - they are not disqualified by virtue of paragraph 31 below.